mreed8855/layer-autotest/trusty/autotest/trusty/autotest/README.md

     juju run-action autotest/* custom testnames='testname1 testname2 ..."

-The tests can also run via amulet.
-The amulet scripts in the autotest/tests directory execute the above steps after bootstrapping.

-Example to run the dbench amulet

-    juju bootstrap
-    cd autotest/tests/ && ./200-dbench

-(Execute 00-setup to ensure all packages needed for amulet are installed prior to the first run)

-Results are moved to the $CHARM_DIR/tmp/results/$test-name after each run.
+Results are moved to the $CHARM_DIR/.tmp/results/$test-name after each run.